DTUAqua/spict/README.md

 2. From R run: ```source("install_windows.R")```

 This requires that Rtools is installed, which is probably the case if TMB is installed.
+When running install_windows.R remember to set your working directory to the spict directory containing install_windows.R.